mockk/mockk/README.md

     unmockkAll()
     // or unmockkObject(MockObj)
 }
 ```

-Despite Kotlin language limits you can create new instances of objects if testing logic needs that:
+Despite the Kotlin language limits, you can create new instances of objects if required by testing logic:
 ```kotlin
 val newObjectMock = mockk<MockObj>()
 ```

 ### Class mock

-Sometimes you need mock of arbitary class.
-Use `mockkClass` in this case.
+Sometimes you need a mock of arbitrary class.
+Use `mockkClass` in those cases.

 ```kotlin
 val car = mockkClass(Car::class)